The best hotels in Provence

 Villa Gallici in Aix-en-Provence ($320-560/night) is the romantic alternative if you want to be near a real city rather than isolated.
 The Quartier Célony is 10 minutes on foot from Cours Mirabeau but feels like a private neighborhood.
 Both hotels are the kind of place where spending more makes the trip, not just the room.

-Provence's best neighborhoods
+Provence's best hotel regions

 The Luberon and Alpilles are where Provence earns its reputation.
 If you only have one base, prioritize those two areas over the coast. the villages are extraordinary, the crowds are manageable, and the hotels are genuinely special.